Skip to content

 HF_HUB_OFFLINE=1 mistralrs serve -m Qwen/Qwen3-4B

 Pre-download with huggingface-cli download <repo> or by running mistral.rs once online; mistralrs cache list shows what is cached.
-Files resolve from $HF_HUB_CACHE, falling back to $HF_HOME/hub, falling back to ~/.cache/huggingface/hub.
-A local model path (-m /path/to/dir) always reads from disk, so it works offline without any cache lookup.
+Files resolve from $HF_HUB_CACHE, falling back to $HF_HOME/hub, then ~/.cache/huggingface/hub.
+A complete local model directory reads from disk.
+For a local multimodal GGUF whose supporting assets are not stored beside it, cache those assets or point --tok-model-id at a local asset directory before running offline.
 Related variables (HF_HOME, HF_TOKEN, …) are in the environment variables reference.

 Most models need nothing beyond -m.
 The exceptions (thinking tags, MoE (Mixture of Experts) quantization, template fixes, MatFormer slices) are collected in model family notes.